Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Juliette:
 - Continued tutorial for a longer app with Flask
+- Trip back to Maastricht, delays in both flight and trains.

 #### Marco:
 - partially installed the neccesary ROS software needed to operate lidar (still proving to be tricky)